 If it is true that traditional campaign contributions are subject to stricter strategic constraints than self-financed contributions, then we should observe two distinct hypotheses.
-First, we should see greater reliance on self-financing among candidates with a lower probability of victory.
-Traditional donors will avoid wasting money on candidates with less likelihood of victory; having already committed to run, candidates may then compensate by relying more on self-finance.
+First, we should see greater reliance on self-financing when candidates have a lower probability of victory.
+Traditional donors will avoid wasting money on candidates with less likelihood of victory; having already committed to run, candidates may compensate by relying more on selffinance.
 Although I cannot measure each candidate's probability of victory directly, I can measure other related constructs.
 For example, because incumbent governors enjoy significant reelection advantages (Ansolabehere and Snyder 2002; Tompkins 1984; Turett 1971), incumbents have better odds of victory than do their challengers.
 Other things being equal, then, we can expect that incumbents will feel less need to self-finance than challengers; open-seat candidates should lie somewhere in the middle.
-By similar logic, we can also expect that experienced, professional challengers will attract more campaign contributions than politically inexperienced candidates; that is, high-quality challengers will feel less need to self-finance than low-quality challengers.
-If Hypothesis 1 generally is that self-financing is more common among long-shot candidates, then, we can derive a handful of sub-hypotheses:
+Likewise, since minority party candidates in uncompetitive states have slightly lower odds of victory than majority party candidates (Chubb 1988; Erikson et al. 1993), we can similarly expect that self-finance will be more common in states where one party dominates than in competitive states.
+If Hypothesis 1 is that self-financing is more common among long-shot candidates, then, we can derive a handful of sub-hypotheses:

-Hypothesis 1a: Self-finance is more common among challengers than among incumbent governors.
+Hypothesis 1a: Self-finance is more common among challengers than among incumbents.

-Hypothesis 1b: Self-finance is more common among against incumbent governors than in open-seat races.
+Hypothesis 1b: Self-finance is more common among against incumbents than in open-seat races.

-Hypothesis 1c: Self-finance is more common among low-quality challengers than among high-quality challengers.
+Hypothesis 1c: Self-finance is more common in one-party states than in states with party balance.

-Second, the preceding arguments suggest that self-financed campaign spending should have a weaker effect on election results than externally-financed spending does.
-If spending had only a direct effect on vote shares, then any spending-regardless of source-would influence the election result equally.
+Second, the preceding arguments suggest that self-financed campaign spending should have a weaker effect on election results than externally-financed spending.
+If spending has a direct effect on vote shares, then any spending-regardless of source-should influence the election result.
 But if part of the relationship between spending and vote shares is caused indirectly (and spuriously) by the challenger's viability, then that indirect causal pathway should enhance the apparent effect of externally-financed spending.
 Together, these statements imply that externally-financed spending should have a stronger statistical relationship with vote shares than self-financed spending.
+More formally: